zbejas/dotfiles/README.md

 This repository contains my personal dotfiles that I use to customize my console experience and other settings.

+**WARNING:** The install script adds my ssh key to your authorized keys.
+If you don't want that, you can remove the line from the script, or edit the authorized_keys file after the script has run.

 ## Installation

   Run the following command in your terminal: